Table of Contents

 Symptoms of appendicitis

 Symptoms can start fast and get worse over time.
 They include:

 Not everyone with appendicitis has all these symptoms.
-Other conditions can cause the same symptoms: constipation, inflammatory bowel disease, intestinal obstruction, and abdominal adhesions.
+Plus, other conditions can cause the same symptoms, including constipation, inflammatory bowel disease, intestinal obstruction, ovarian cysts, and abdominal adhesions.

 What causes appendicitis?